2-5-perceivers/betalk/README.md

 front end -> flutter (dart)

-back end -> python3
+back end -> python 3, kotlin

-This is made for the learning curve so no hate
+This is made for learning, so no hate

 Also this README will be updated later